 The 2014 PGV Environmental Assessment Report outlines that the majority of surface water flows locally towards an existing surface drain that runs in an east west direction to the north of Hatch Court.
 The existing drain is largely protected by an easement that connects Lot 1499 and Lot 1 to the designated precinct drainage outlet in Lot 52.
 This existing drain currently receives outflow from the Jacaranda Springs residential area, including Adelaide Street.
 Water flow in the drain is generally in a westerly direction and feeds into the Perth Airport Northern Drain Catchment.
-The surface water from the southern corner (Lot 200) of the Precinct appears to flow towards an existing drainage basin in the east of Lot 200.
-It is envisaged that a high-level overflow could be connected from the existing basin in Lot 200 to the precinct outlet drainage in Hatch Court if required.
+The surface water from the southern corner (Lot 200) of the Precinct appears to flow towards an existing drainage basin in Lot 200 to the precinct outlet drainage in Hatch Court if required.